The Latest: President of growers group disappointed by ban

+The president of a citrus association that represents about 5,000 growers has expressed disappointment that a widely used pesticide is being banned in California after next year.

-But California Citrus Mutual President Casey Creamer said Wednesday that state officials had begun to place so many restrictions on chlorpyrifos use that it was getting harder to use anyway.
+But California Citrus Mutual President Casey Creamer said Wednesday that state officials had begun to place so many restrictions on the use of chlorpyrifos that it was getting harder and harder to use anyway.

 Environmental officials link the pesticide to brain damage in children and to other illnesses.
 Under a deal with the pesticide’s manufacturer, all California sales of chlorpyrifos will end on Feb.
 6, 2020.